adlnet/xAPI-Spec/xAPI-Data.md

 * When defining identifiers, the Metadata Provider MAY use IRIs containing anchors so that a single page can contain definitions for multiple identifiers.
 E.g. http://example.com/xapi/verbs#defenestrated

-##### Activity Provider Requirements
+##### Learning Record Provider Requirements
-* Where a suitable identifier already exists, the Activity Provider SHOULD use the corresponding existing identifier.
+* Where a suitable identifier already exists, the Learning Record Provider SHOULD use the corresponding existing identifier.

 ##### LRS Requirements
 * The LRS MAY act as a [Metadata Consumer](#def-metadata-consumer) and attempt to resolve identifier IRIs.